-A 2004 Maastricht University study concluded that rates of recurrence of facial basal cell carcinoma were lower after Mohs, a US assessment came to similar conclusions.
+A 2004 Maastricht University study concluded that rates of recurrence of facial basal cell carcinoma were lower after Mohs than any other approach, a US assessment came to similar conclusions.

 They also commented on the ability of Mohs to reduce the size of skin defects after surgery.
 Highlighting the value of Mohs for skin cancers on hands, feet, ankles, shins, nipples, or genitals.

-Part of the overview arises from not seeing Mohs as expensive, when the cost of additional surgery for cancers that are incompletely removed is taken into account, as well as the need to repair larger wounds.
+They often point out that Mohs should not be seen as expensive, when the cost of additional surgery for incompletely removed cancers is taken into account, as well as the need to repair larger wounds.